pfptcommunity/ser-certbot-deploy/README.md

   --deploy-hook "/usr/local/sbin/ser-certbot-deploy.sh"
 ```

-Even though the certificate is valid for multiple names, the script deploys one certificate/key pair for SER.
+Even though the certificate is valid for multiple names, the script deploys one certificate/key pair for the SER connector.

 By default, the first domain becomes the deploy name: